-The discount rate used to measure the total pension liability was 7.30% and 7.35% for the years ended September 30, 2019 and 2018, respectively.
+The discount rate used to measure the total pension liability was 7.30% for the years ended September 30, 2020 and 2019.
 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-The following presents the net pension liability of the City, calculated using the discount rate of 7.30% for the year ended September 30, 2019, and the discount rate of 7.35% for the year ended September 30, 2018, as well as what the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower or 1-percentage-point higher than the current rate:
+The following presents the net pension liability of the City, calculated using the discount rate of 7.30% for the years ended September 30, 2020 and 2019, as well as what the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower or 1-percentage-point higher than the current rate:

-Net Pension Liability 1% Decrease (6.30%) Discount Rate (7.30%) 1% Increase (8.30%) September 30, 2019 \$179,371,945 \$68,651,905 (\$22,918,326) Net Pension Liability riet rension Endomity 1% Decrease (6.35%) Discount Rate (7.35%) 1% Increase (8.35%)
+Net Pension Liability 1% Decrease (6.30%) Discount Rate (7.30%) 1% Increase (8.30%) September 30, 2020 \$235,319,170 \$115,137,657 \$15,835,368 September 30, 2019 \$179,371,945 \$68,651,905 (\$22,918,326)